Shreya-7/Attendance-Tracker/README.md

 ## FUTURE SCOPE:

 - Take the defaulter cutoff as input
+- Check whether Threshold is less than meeting duration
 - Add JS examples for each endpoint in the API documentation
 - Tighten up security to further prevent unauthorised access